 - Pat (don’t wipe) dry with a paper towel.
 You can use a cloth towel, but be mindful that the ink has an opportunity to stain whatever fabric you’re using.

-- After drying, and couple times a day moving forward, lightly apply lotion.
+- After drying, lightly apply lotion.
+This should be done 1-2 times a day.
 We recommend Lubriderm or Jergens – you can use pretty much anything, just make sure it’s unscented.
 Remember, lightly, there is such a thing as too much and too heavy, which can negatively impact healing.

 - Again, treat it like you would anything else that’s healing – keep it clean!
 Normal showers are fine, but avoid soaking the tattoo, particularly as it’s scabbing.